 Finding an Existing College

 If you're having trouble locating a college, we recommend starting with just a piece of the name.
 For example, instead of typing in “University of North Carolina Chapel Hill”, try typing in “Chapel Hill” instead.

 It's best to modify your search using fewer words.
 The college name is dependent on how it is listed within College Navigator.
 The prime source of the profile data is College Navigator (U.S. Department of Education).

-Here are some examples of modifying your search:
+Here are some examples of how to modify your search:

-- The school may be listed as a college instead of a university.
+- The school may be listed as a college instead of a university (or vice versa)

-- Remember, type in less of the name - when looking for "The Citadel", remove "The" and type in "Citadel".
-This will locate "The Citadel, The Military College of South Carolina".
+- Remove common, non-descriptive words (the, of, etc.) - ex. when looking for "The Citadel", remove "The" and only type in "Citadel".
+You will still see "The Citadel, The Military College of South Carolina" appear in the search

-- Sometimes, it just a matter of using the school's formal name and not it's common name.
-For example entering "West Point" will not display "United States Military Academy" yet typing in "military" will.
+- Schools are listed using their formal name, not a nickname or common colloquial name.
+For example, entering "West Point" will not display "United States Military Academy", however, typing in "military" will

-In some cases there are some schools that are not listed within College Navigator (international schools, etc.) and therefore their college profile will not be included within CollegePlannerPro.
+In some cases, there will be schools that are not listed within College Navigator (international schools, etc.) and therefore their college profile will not be included within CollegePlannerPro.
 If you would like to add a college not found in the CollegePlannerPro database, please contact support.